-- Cover and cook on low 6 to 8 hours until the vegetables are tender.
+Cover and cook on LOW for 6 to 8 hours until the vegetables are tender.

-*Or replace the water with 5 cups of chicken stock (low sodium or unsalted) and omit the bouillon or base.
+- You can replace the water with 5 cups of chicken stock (low-sodium or unsalted) and omit the bouillon or base.

 - To freeze potato soup, cool it and transfer it to a zip-close bag or freezer container.
 Store in the freezer for up to 3 months.
 To reheat, simmer gently.
 If the defrosted soup appears watery, add a bit of cream or evaporated milk.

 - Low starch potatoes, such as Red Bliss or new potatoes, hold up better in the slow cooker than the higher starch baking potatoes.
 Or use moderate starch potatoes, like Yukon Gold.